CoFH/cofh.github.io/docs/augment-flux-anodizers/index.md

 ### Effects
+A [redstone furnace](/docs/redstone-furnace/) with flux anodizers installed produces 1.5 as much of the product of processing any ore.
+The output amount is rounded down when necessary, but is always at least 2.

-A [redstone furnace](/docs/redstone-furnace/) with flux anodizers installed smelts each unit of metal ore into two ingots.
-However, the machine cannot process anything other than metal ores, and the amount of energy required per operation is increased by 50%.
+However, a redstone furnace with flux anodizers installed cannot process anything other than ores, and the amount of energy required per operation is increased by 50%.

 If flux anodizers are installed together with other augments that increase the amount of energy required per operation, their energy increase percentages are